Comments, questions and suggestions are welcome.

 gous /ˈgus/ + -a /a/ = goutta /ˈgut.tə/

 1.7.3 Initial gemination

 Some words and morphemes cause the initial consonant of the following word or morpheme to geminate.
 These words often end in /s/ or /t/ when stressed.
 Gemination also occurs after morphemes with an emergent /z/.
-If the coda of the first morpheme contains additional consonants, gemination is blocked.
+If the final syllable of the first morpheme has additional coda consonants, or a long vowel, gemination is blocked.

 Gemination after /s/ and /t/: